justbyitself/veritaclis/README.md

 # TODO

 - Enhance documentation
-- Add syntax sugar for more concise less verbose modules
 - Add automated tests for Veritaclis itself
 - Add support for more complex test scenarios
 - Improve CLI options and usability